open-mmlab/mmdeploy/docs/en/02-how-to-run/prebuilt_package_windows.md

 ______________________________________________________________________

 This tutorial takes `mmdeploy-0.13.0-windows-amd64.zip` and `mmdeploy-0.13.0-windows-amd64-cuda11.3.zip` as examples to show how to use the prebuilt packages.
-The former support onnxruntime cpu inference, the latter support onnxruntime-gpu and tensorrt inference.
+The former supports onnxruntime cpu inference, the latter supports onnxruntime-gpu and tensorrt inference.

 The directory structure of the prebuilt package is as follows, where the `dist` folder is about model converter, and the `sdk` folder is related to model inference.